codenamewei/nlp-playground/docs/general_notes.md

 ## GPT-*
+- GPT
+  - The first pretrained Transformed model, used for fine tuning on various NLP tasks and obtained state-of-the-art results.
+- GPT-3
+  - An even bigger version of GPT-2 that is able to perform well on a variety of tasks without the need for fine tuning (called zero-shot learning)
 - Gpt2 is not released to the public due to ethical concern
   - Note: On GPT2 when he is changed to she, the descriptives change to adjectives that focusing on physical appearance.
 Hhence OpenAI advice that gpt2 should be avoided to interact with human
     - He was very